240-Room Red Sea EDITION Resort Opens On Shura Island, Saudi Arabia

 Bottom line

-The Red Sea EDITION will be opening as of October 2025, as Marriott’s latest resort in the Red Sea region.
-This will be located on Shura Island, an island that will eventually have 11 resorts.
+The Red Sea EDITION has opened as of October 2025, as Marriott’s latest resort in the Red Sea region.
+This is located on Shura Island, an island that will eventually have 11 resorts.
 The first three of those resorts are opening in the coming months, so I’m curious to see how this all evolves.

 What do you make of the new Red Sea EDITION?